Classification of strongly asymptotically log del Pezzo flags and surfaces: Reduction to smooth boundary blow-ups

 The next result is key to the proof of Theorem \ref{mainthm}.
 The proof is modelled on the one in \cite{CR} but is more conceptual.
-It shows that only the first type of blow-ups suffices as far as the classification of \saldps is concerned.
+It shows that the first type of blow-ups in Definition \ref{properdef} suffice as far as the classification of \saldps is concerned.